abbreviatedman/freeze-tag/README.md

 var unfrozen = Object.assign({}, frozenObj, {bestInLife: 'tooling'});
 ```

+### Customization
-You can also customize `freeze` by importing the `freeze-tag` function, to which you can pass in an `options` object.
+You can also customize behavior by importing the `freeze-tag` function, to which you can pass in an `options` object.

 ```javascript
 var freezeTag = require('freeze-tag').freezeTag;